-(b) Unless otherwise specified by law directly applicable to the governmental body, notice of a meeting, as defined in Section 36-25A-2(6)a.2. and 3. as well as meetings called pursuant to Section 11-43-50 shall be posted as soon as practicable after the meeting is called and in no event less than 24 hours before the meeting is scheduled to begin, unless such notice (i) is prevented by emergency circumstances requiring immediate action to avoid physical injury to persons or damage to property; or (ii) relates to a meeting to be held solely to accept the resignation of a public official or employee.
+- (b) Unless otherwise specified by law directly applicable to the governmental body, notice of a meeting, as defined in Section 2(6)a.2. and 3. as well as meetings called pursuant to Section 11-43-50, Code of Alabama 1975, shall be posted as soon as practicable after the meeting is called and in no event less than 24 hours before the meeting is scheduled to begin, unless such notice (i) is prevented by emergency circumstances requiring immediate action to avoid physical injury to persons or damage to property; or (ii) relates to a meeting to be held solely to accept the resignation of a public official or employee.
 In such situations, notice shall be given as soon as practical, but in no case less than one hour before the meeting is to begin.
-At the same time general notice is given, special notice shall be directed to any person who has registered to receive direct notices pursuant to the provisions of subsection (a)(6).

-(c) Posted notice pursuant to this section shall include the time, date, and place of meeting.
+At the same time general notice is given, special notice shall be directed to any person who has registered to receive direct notices pursuant to the provisions of subsection (a)(6) of this section. - (c) Posted notice pursuant to this section shall include the time, date and place of meeting.
 If a preliminary agenda is created, it shall be posted as soon as practicable in the same location or manner as the notice given pursuant to this section.
 A governmental body may discuss at a meeting additional matters not included in the preliminary agenda.
 If a preliminary agenda is not available, the posted notice shall include a general description of the nature and purpose of the meeting.

-(d) County commissions which provide proper notice in conformance with Section 11-3-8 shall not be required to comply with subsections (a), (b), and (c) of this section, nor shall committees or subcommittees of such commissions so long as the committees also comply with the notice procedures applicable to the full commission in Section 11-3-8.

-(e) Governmental bodies may give, but shall not be required to give, notice of quasi-judicial or contested case hearings which could properly be conducted as an executive session under this chapter or existing state law.

-(f) A governmental body is authorized, but not required, to provide notice in addition to that specified in this section and to provide notice for gatherings which are not meetings as defined in Section 36-25A-2(6).
+- (d) County commissions which provide proper notice in conformance with Section 11-3-8, Code of Alabama 1975, shall not be required to comply with subsections (a), (b), and (c) of this section, nor shall committees or subcommittees of such commissions so long as the committees also comply with the notice procedures applicable to the full commission in Section 11-3-8, Code of Alabama 1975. - (e) Governmental bodies may give, but shall not be required to give, notice of quasi-judicial or contested case hearings which could properly be conducted as an executive session under this act or existing state law. - (f) A governmental body is authorized, but not required, to provide notice in addition to that specified in this section and to provide notice for gatherings which are not "meetings" as defined in Section 2(6) of this act.